atpaino/atpaino.github.io/_posts/2017-01-03-deep-text-correcter.md

 ## Experiments and Results

-Below are some anecdotal and aggregate results from experiments using the Deep Text Correcter model with the [Cornell Movie-Dialogs Corpus](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).
+Below are some anecdotal and aggregate results from experiments using the Deep Text Corrector model with the [Cornell Movie-Dialogs Corpus](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).
 The dataset consists of 304,713 lines from movie scripts, of which 243,768 lines were used to train the model and 30,474 lines each were used for the validation and testing sets.
 For the training set, 2 samples were drawn per line in the corpus, as described above.
 The sets were selected such that no lines from the same movie were present in both the training and testing sets.